Your support team

 Your case manager will be your primary contact and will provide you with personalised support to help with your recovery and to remain at or return to work.

 Your doctor is responsible for assessing your injury, and together with you, deciding what kind of treatment you require, including the frequency and duration of the treatment.
 They will also help you to set some treatment goals, provide details of what you’re able to do via a Work Capacity Certificate and contribute to the development of your recovery and return to work plan.

 It’s important to actively participate in your treatment planning to make sure that you get the best possible results.
 By providing feedback on how your treatment is going, you can also help your doctor work out the most appropriate treatment plan for your specific circumstances.

 Your doctor may refer you to an allied health provider who will provide treatment, advice and support to help you manage your injury independently and return to work and life.
 Your medical and health providers must be registered with a relevant registration board.

 Return to work service provider

-Your case manager might engage a return to work service provider to assist you with job placement, training or other specialist to get you ready to return to work.
+Your claims agent might engage a return to work service provider to assist you with job placement and training, or other specialists to get you ready to return to work.

 - help you complete a claim form and any other paperwork

-- meet with you and your case manager
+- meet with you and your claims agent

 - assist you to remain at or return to work